PayMIR/paymir-api-docs/for_commun.md

 # Webhooks

-On the API page in your account, enter the callback URL where real-time information on your complete operations will be recived. <br>
-_If you want more security also provide us a Secret Key hash of hook signature (if you have a unique signature verification implemented)_
+Provide your callback URL on the API page of the PayMIR personal area.
+The URL will be received successful transaction. <br> _In case you need additional security, provide us with your Secret Key hash of the hook signature (if you have a unique signature verification implemented)._

 Request type: **POST**